jonpalmisc/bn_themewatch/README.txt

 INSTALL

-  Navigate to your user themes folder, then simply clone the repo:
+  Navigate to your user plugins folder, then simply clone the repo:

     $ git clone git@github.com:jonpalmisc/themewatch.git